Meet our student staff

 Hometown: Daejeon, South Korea

-Favorite leisure activity: Playing the piano. (back to top)
+Favorite leisure activity: Spinning fire. (back to top)

 Hometown: Bend, OR

-Best thing about Portland: All of the great food.
-I spend most weekends exploring new food carts and restaurants.
+Best thing about Portland: The food!
+Eating is my recreational activity in Portland, and I spend most weekends exploring food carts or other restaurants.

-Favorite leisure activity: Nordic skiing. (back to top)
+Favorite leisure activity: Baking with my sourdough starter. (back to top)

 Hometown: Pittsburgh, PA